B Harmonic Minor

 The second and fourth columns include short notations for the chords in the first and third columns respectively.
 These are based on common ways to play the chord, but there are other alternatives.
 See more about this notation system on the FAQ page.

-The B Harmonic Minor scale consist of seven notes.
+The B Harmonic Minor scale consists of seven notes.
 These can be described as intervals, as semi-notes or steps on the guitar fingerboard from the first note to the next octave.
 Written as semi-notes: 2 - 1 - 2 - 2 - 1 - 3 - 1.
 Written as steps: whole, half, whole, whole, half, whole and a half, half.

 The B Harmonic Minor is one of three B Minor scales, the other two are B Natural Minor and B Melodic Minor.